Surquillo: Geography

 The district of Surquillo is located west of the city of Lima, forming part of the subregion called Lima Centro.
 It has an area of 4.49 km², which makes it one of the smallest districts in the province of Lima.
 Meanwhile, its average height is 105 meters above sea level.
+It is part of Lima's Cono Centro, an unofficial subregion of the city.

 Boundaries

 It limits to the north with the district of San Isidro, through streets 3 Sur and 32.
 Then, it also limits to the north, with the district of San Borja, through avenues José Gálvez Barrenechea, Miguel Iglesias and Angamos Este.
 Subsequently, it limits to the east and southeast with the district of Santiago de Surco, through El Sauce Avenue, Intihuatana Avenue and Gerona Street, following the path of the Surco River.
 Afterwards, it borders to the south, with the Miraflores district through Tomás Marsano Avenue, and Alejandro Deustua and Juan José Calle streets.
 Next, the limit continues through Manuel Arce de Oliva Avenue, Manuel Almenara Street, and Roca and Boloña, República de Panamá, Andrés Avelino Cáceres and Ricardo Palma avenues.
 Subsequently, the limit continues to the west, through Paseo de la República avenue.
 And finally, it limits to the northwest, also with the district of San Isidro, through Andrés Aramburú Avenue.